Skip to Main Content

 • the payment of goods and services tax - A New Tax System (Goods and Services Tax) Act 1999 (the GST Act).

-To see ALL Commonwealth tax legislation, use SAI Global's Lawlex (open access):
+To see all Commonwealth tax legislation, use SAI Global's Lawlex.

 Annotated Acts include up-to-date information about amendments, repeals and historical notes that identify the timing and wording of amendments.
 Some of the following annotators also include cases and authoritative commentary.

-The power of the States and Territories to tax is limited by the Australian Constitution (see the Starting Your Research section in this guide), so to ensure sufficient levels of revenue, these jurisdictions impose other taxes.
+The power of the States and Territories to tax is limited by the Australian Constitution, so to ensure sufficient levels of revenue, these jurisdictions impose other taxes.
 The three key State and Territory tax regimes are Stamp Duty, Land Tax and Payroll Tax.
 See an overview of these three taxes on the ATO website.

 Each of the eight State and Territory jurisdictions has its own powers to impose taxes, so jurisdiction-specific rules apply, and the taxes are administered by revenue authorities pursuant to their own tax administration legislation.
 The State and Territory revenue authorities are listed below, with links to all of their taxing legislation on their official legislation websites, and in some cases to their revenue rulings and cases.